codatio/codat-docs/blog/231010-journal-entries-contra.md

 authors: mcclowes
 ---

-On October 10, 2023, Codat will change the mappings for contra manual journals on the billPayments and payments datatypes.
+On October 10, 2023, Codat will change the mappings for contra manual journals on the `billPayments` and `payments` data types.

 <!--truncate-->